Category:

 • …then you are not ready to franchise your business.

-The minimum benchmark for whether you are ready to even consider franchising should be that you have operated your business for a sufficient period of time to fully understand its dynamics; that the business is profitable; and, that its profitability is sufficient to provide a return on investment.
+• that you have operated your business for a sufficient period of time to fully understand its dynamics;

 Your franchisees will rely on your experience in operating the business, and if that experience is negligible, all that you are really offering potential franchisees is a “theoretic opportunity” and the opportunity to be your guinea pigs.
-When the system is not ready for franchise expansion, the risk of failure for both the franchisor and its future franchisees is quite high.
+When the system is not truly ready for franchise expansion, the risk of failure for both the franchisor and its future franchisees is quite high.

-Questions about franchising your business?
+Do you have questions about franchising your business?

 Get Strategic Advice